louiz/biboumi/doc/biboumi.1.rst

 The configuration file uses a simple format of the form ``option=value``.
 Here is a description of each possible option:

-The configuration can be re-read at runtime (you can for example change the log level without having to restart biboumi) by sending SIGUSR1 or SIGUSR2 (see kill(1)) to the process.
+Sending SIGUSR1 or SIGUSR2 (see kill(1)) to the process will force it to re-read the configuration and make it close and re-open the log files.
+You can use this to change any configuration option at runtime, or do a log rotation.

 hostname
 --------